 Resistance band pull-apart is an excellent exercise to bolster shoulder and upper back muscles.

-You can use two different grips (overhand grip, where your palms will point down, and neutral grip, where your palms will face each other) to target your rear delt and trapezius muscles specifically.1 Fukunaga T, Fedge C, Tyler T, et al. Band Pull-Apart Exercise: Effects of Movement Direction and Hand Position on Shoulder Muscle Activity.
+You can use two different grips (overhand grip, where your palms will point down, and neutral grip, where your palms will face each other) to specifically target your rear delt and trapezius muscles.1 Fukunaga T, Fedge C, Tyler T, et al. Band Pull-Apart Exercise: Effects of Movement Direction and Hand Position on Shoulder Muscle Activity.
 Int J Sports Phys Ther.
 2022;17(3):400-408.
 Published 2022 Apr 2. doi:10.26603/001c.33026

 Steps to perform overhand grip pull-apart: